mcarthey/SchoolScheduler/README.md

 [![CI/CD Pipeline](https://github.com/mcarthey/SchoolScheduler/actions/workflows/ci.yml/badge.svg)](https://github.com/mcarthey/SchoolScheduler/actions/workflows/ci.yml)

 Lightweight POC that lets users create and view class schedules using a calendar-first interface.
 Backend is a .NET 10 minimal API with EF Core; for Dev/Testing it uses the EF InMemory provider.
-The UI is Angular 21 with FullCalendar for rich scheduling UX.
+The UI is Angular 21 with a schedule explorer for browsing and optimizing class assignments.

 ## Architecture
 - **SchoolScheduler.Api**: .NET 10 minimal API, Swagger enabled in Development, CORS open to http://localhost:4200, HTTPS at https://localhost:7217 (HTTP at http://localhost:5031).
 Chooses EF provider based on environment/config (InMemory for Development/Testing by default).